isomerpages/moe-yiochukangsec/pages/CSS only accordion.md

 variant: markdown
 description: ""
 ---
-# STAFF WELL-BEING COMMITTEE (SWC) ACTIVITIES
+<h1>STAFF WELL-BEING COMMITTEE (SWC) ACTIVITIES</h1>

-The Staff Well-being Committee (SWC) adopts the PIES approach, looking into the physical, intellectual, emotional and social well-being pf the staff.
+<p>The Staff Well-being Committee (SWC) adopts the PIES approach, looking into the physical, intellectual, emotional and social well-being pf the staff.
 The school aims to develop an engaged staff who care for self and others.
-Some of the plans in promoting staff well-being and satisfaction include identifying staff needs, staff well-being programmes and activities and providing a safe and secure environment.
+Some of the plans in promoting staff well-being and satisfaction include identifying staff needs, staff well-being programmes and activities and providing a safe and secure environment.</p>

 <details><summary><h2>SOCIAL</h2></summary>